tanweerali/Phone_Flipping/README.md

 **Note:**

 This project was really scrappy, I released the MVP as fast as possible to confirm the product market fit of my idea and solution.
 It was a success because I ended up monetizing it in the first month with a Pro plan.
+In total, I had around 140 free and paid users.

 I unfortunately had to put an end to it in 2020.